emamid/svelte-data-table/README.md

 ## Svelte Data Table based on [Flowbite Svelte](https://flowbite-svelte.com/), [Flowbite Icons](https://flowbite.com/icons/), and [Tailwind](https://tailwindcss.com/)

 This data table is designed for viewing and editing data in an array of objects.
-It works in conjunction with the Flowbite Svelte library, with support for custom cell editors, moving focus between cells with tab and enter, column sorting (simple and custom), conditional CSS, and more.
+It's built using the Flowbite Svelte library's Table components and works in conjunction with it, with support for custom cell editors, moving focus between cells with tab and enter, column sorting (simple and custom), conditional CSS, and more.

 ## Install